system76/docs/README.md

 After that, it's just the contents of the article in markdown.
 Feel free to use `# Heading1`, `## Heading2`, `**bold**`, `_italic_`, and other markdown to make the page look awesome.

 For keyboard shortcuts, use the HTML tag `<kbd>`, i.e. `<kbd>Alt</kbd>+<kbd>F4</kbd>`.

+The default publication status is set to `true`, which is hidden.
+To make your article visible, change this to `false`.
+There is no section included by default.
+To make your article visible within a section, add it.

 When you're all done, fill out the "Commit new file" form at the bottom with the description of your changes and press the "Commit changes" button.